 Questions or concerns about curricular should be directed to the appropriate teacher, master teacher, or the Headmaster.
-Questions or concerns about student conduct or discipline should be directed to the Academic Dean, Assistant Headmaster, or Headmaster.
-General questions regarding the school may be directed to Office Manager or to the Headmaster.
+Questions or concerns about student conduct or discipline should be directed to the Assistant Headmasters, or Headmaster.
+General questions regarding the school may be directed to Director of Campus Operations or to the Headmaster.
 If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.

-The Great Hearts CEO and management team work with the headmasters and schools, and offer essential support.
+The Great Hearts CEO and management team work with the headmasters and schools and offer essential support.
 For more information about Great Hearts, please visit the website, greatheartsamerica.org.
 The Great Hearts management team includes:

-Mr. Wade Dyke, CEO

-Dr. Robert Jackson, Chief Academic Officer

-Aaron Kindel, Superintendent of Great Hearts Texas

-Mr. Bryan Smith, VP of Texas Academies

-Ms. Deborah Zimmerman, VP of Finance & Administration

-Ms. Ashley Pitts, VP of Advancement

-Ms. Diane Jones, Regional Director of Exceptional Student Services
+- Mr. Wade Dyke, CEO - Mr. Dan Scoggin, Acting Superintendent of Great Hearts Texas - Mr. Bryan Smith, Deputy Superintendent for Dallas/Fort Worth - Mr. Andrew Ellison, Executive Director, San Antonio - Ms. Dejah Behnke, Vice President of Advancement - Ms. Deborah Zimmerman, VP of Finance & Administration - Ms. Diane Jones, Regional Director of Special Student Services